CDCgov/phdi/containers/record-linkage/description.md

 ### The API

-When viewing these docs from the `/redoc` endpoint on a running instance of the record linkage service or the DIBBs website, detailed documentation on the API will be available below.
+When viewing these docs from the `/redoc` endpoint on a running instance of the Record Linkage service or the DIBBs website, detailed documentation on the API will be available below.